WPChill/rsvp/readme.txt

 == Changelog ==

+= 2.3.2 =
+* Fixed a warning on the front-end when the first or last name were not inputted.

 = 2.3.1 =
 * Added a label above associating attendees in the edit form to make it more clear
 * Moved the "custom message" for each attendee to be above the RSVP question